History

 2001

-Imagination Theater premiers Ease the Tease (written in conjunction with Judy S. Freedman, LCSW).
+Imagination Theater premieres Ease the Tease (written in conjunction with Judy S. Freedman, MSW, LCSW).

 3